-Mr. Russo (@Saagite) who is the KCB Group Director of Regional Businesses will lead the transition team that will report to the KCB Group Chief Executive Officer and Managing Director Joshua Oigara.
+Russo, who is currently KCB Group Director of Regional Businesses, will lead the transition team that will report to the group’s Chief Executive Officer and Managing Director Joshua Oigara.

 “We have set a target to fully integrate NBK into KCB in 24 months from acquisition.
 During that period, we will be taking a number of integration decisions including how to best structure NBK in order to more excellently deliver value to our customers,” said Oigara.